Union Ultra Snowboard Binding Review

 In the Ultra, Union has created a carbon snowboard binding that provides superior performance for its weight, stiffness, and strength.
 The Union Ultra snowboard binding is based off of the ever popular Contact pro binding, and the upgrades in the Union Ultra binding are impressive (though they do come with a higher price).
 Coming off of a season on the Contact pro binding, I was really excited to see how the Union Ultra bindings performed.

 I was intrigued by Vaporlite 2.0 (coined as the evolution of closed foam technology featured on high-end running shoes), as I was looking for something to cushion my old legs on landings and through bumps.
-The Vaporlite 2.0 boasts having superior dampening characteristics in cold temperatures, providing a cushioned and natural ride no matter how cold it gets.
-Knowing that
+The Vaporlite 2.0 boasts having superior dampening characteristics in cold temperatures, providing a cushioned and natural ride no matter how

 the Ultra was tested out by Gigi Ruff and Bryan Iguchi for over 2 years, and that it used the same mini disc system as the Contact pro (which provides a surfy feel, minimizes dead spots, and lets the board flex more naturally), I had really high expectations.
 I use a fairly stiff boot most of the time (ThirtyTwo TM-TWOs), so I was initially concerned that the Ultra binding was going to be too stiff when paired up with the TM-TWOs.
 Even though Union says the forged-carbon highback is stiff, it has a surprising amount of torsional flex and allows for tweaking airs easily in the park, while still providing a solid flex while carving.
 A pleasant surprise!
 The highbacks are extremely lightweight and add to the appeal of the binding (they look cool too).
 The Ultra is slightly more responsive than the Contact pro when initiating turns, as you’d expect from the stiffer construction.